Ultimate Galapagos - Central Islands (Daphne)

 Day 9

-Isla Baltra - QuitoFlights to the mainland from Galapagos depart mid-morning, so it’s an early start for your last morning on the islands.
-You will visit the Santa Cruz Highlands.
-Travel through the agricultural region and into the misty forests where you can see the unique scalesia cloud forest, dome-shaped giant tortoises in the wild, different species of Darwin finches and possibly the world-famous woodpecker and warbler finches.
-You might also glimpse a vermillion flycatcher.
-Then it’s time to bid farewell to the archipelago and head to the airport for your mid-morning flight back to Quito for the last night of the tour.
-This flight takes approximately 2.5 hours with a transit in Guayaquil.
-Upon arrival at Quito Airport, at about 4 pm, you’ll be transferred back to your hotel for an overnight stay.
-A local Intrepid representative might stop by the hotel this evening to get your feedback on the trip.
+Puerto Ayora - Santa Cruz Highlands - Baltra - QuitoFlights to the mainland depart mid-morning, so it’s an early start for your last morning on the islands today.
+You’ll visit the Santa Cruz Highlands first, travelling through the agricultural region and into the misty forests, where you can see the dome-shaped giant tortoises in the wild.
+Look out for different species of Darwin finches and the world-famous woodpecker and warbler finches.
+Then, it’s time to bid farewell to the archipelago and head to the airport for your mid-morning flight back to Quito for the last night of the trip.
+You'll arrive at about 4 pm, taking a transfer back to your hotel.
+You might want to head out with your fellow travellers for dinner tonight, toasting to an incredible, wildlife-filled adventure.

 Meals: Breakfast -